Executing Commands

 ssh.executeCommand("find . | grep foo", "ISO-8859-1");

 The default character set is UTF-8.
-You can also combine all three options into a single call:
+You can also combine all 3 options into a single call:

 ssh.executeCommand("find . | grep foo", 60000L, "ISO-8859-1");

-If you need to capture the command’s exit code, then the executeCommandWithResult methods are available with options for all the above parameters.
+If you need to capture the exit code of the command, then the executeCommandWithResult methods are available with options for all the above same parameters.

 int result = executeCommandWithResult("ls -l);